Camilo Cienfuegos: Independent command

 With rebel activity increasing around the country, Castro moved to extend their theatre of operations.
 On 27 February, he appointed Cienfuegos, Juan Almeida and Raúl Castro to command their own columns.
 While Raúl and Almeida were dispatched to carry out guerrilla activities in Oriente, Cienfuegos was left to recover from his wounds.
 Meanwhile, Castro himself began consolidating his authority within the "free territory" that had been carved out of the Sierra Maestra.

 In March 1958, the Catholic Church in Cuba began calling for peace negotiations and the formation of a national unity government, but the initiative was rejected by Castro.
 As Fulgencio Batista attempted to salvage the situation, the 26 July Movement and the Revolutionary Directorate signed a joint manifesto on 12 March, which called for a general strike and "total war" against the Batista regime.
 However, the call for a general strike was disregarded by the trade unions, as many workplaces remained open and any workers taking strike action were shot by Batista's death squads.
 The failure of the general strike was a blow to the revolutionaries, with different factions blaming each other, while Batista received new arms shipments from Dominican dictator Rafael Trujillo.
 In response, 26 July Movement and the Popular Socialist Party formed an alliance against the regime, with many communists joining the army.

-On 16 April, Cienfuegos returned to active combat in the Sierra, with Castro appointing him as commander of the guerrilla warfare in the area between Bayamo, Manzanillo and Las Tunas.
-There he was directed to sabotage the National Army, take over supply lines, implement agrarian reform and a new civil code.
+On 16 April, Cienfuegos returned to active combat in the Sierra, with Castro appointing him as commander of the guerrilla warfare in the area between Bayamo, Manzanillo, and Las Tunas.
+There he was directed to sabotage the National Army, take over supply lines, and implement agrarian reform and a new civil code.
 Castro aimed to defend Sierra Maestra, as it became clear that Batista was planning a new offensive.
 Castro and Guevara subsequently moved their headquarters into the hills, where they clashed with Sánchez Mosquera's forces.
 After Guevara had set up camp, Castro tasked him with establishing and running a military school in order to train new recruits.
 He had hoped to reunite on the front lines with Cienfuegos, who consoled his friend with a letter:

 Che.
 Soul brother: I see Fidel has put you in charge of the Military School, which makes me very happy because now we can count on having first-class soldiers in the future...
 You've played a very principal role in this showdown and if we need you in this insurrectional stage, Cuba needs you even more when the war ends, so the Giant [Fidel] does a good thing in looking after you.
 I would like to be always at your side, you were my chief for a long time and you will always continue to be.
 Thanks to you I now have the opportunity to be more useful, I'll do the unspeakable to not make you look bad.
 Your eternal chicharrón, Camilo.